Emmanuelle Guyon, the mirror of your emotions

 Japanese hemp leaf ring in sterling silver.
 It is called Asanoha from the name of this pattern.

-The geometric pattern called Asanoha is a treasure of ancient Japan, dating back to distant times.
-The first traces of this pattern appear on Buddha sculptures dating from the Heian era, between the 8th and 12th centuries, testifying to its long history and importance in Japanese culture.
+The geometric pattern known as Asanoha is a true treasure of Japanese antiquity, dating back to ancient times.
+The earliest traces of this pattern appear on Buddha sculptures from the Heian period (8th - 12th centuries), reflecting its long history and significance in Japanese culture.
+Used in art, architecture, and textiles, it has become a deeply ingrained symbol in Japan's aesthetics and spiritual values.

 Kikkô: under the sign of the turtle longevity

-The kikkô, also known as Kikkoumon, is a hexagonal geometric pattern.
-When juxtaposed, these hexagons form a design similar to a honeycomb with its cells, creating a complex and harmonious structure.
+The kikkô, also known as Kikkoumon, is a geometric pattern featuring hexagonal shapes.
+When these hexagons are placed adjacent to each other, they form a design reminiscent of a honeycomb, with its cells creating a complex and harmonious structure.

-This pattern, dating back to the Japanese Middle Ages, is inspired by the hexagonal shape of turtle shells.
-It is said to have been used as early as the Heian period, between the 8th and 12th centuries, but it became particularly popular during the Edo period, between the 17th and 19th centuries.
-At that time, the kikkô pattern was widely used in Japanese craftsmanship, especially in pottery, lacquerware, and textiles.
+This pattern dates back to medieval Japan and is inspired by the hexagonal shape of turtle shells.
+It is believed to have been used as early as the Heian period, between the 8th and 12th centuries, but it became particularly popular during the Edo period, between the 17th and 19th centuries.
+The kikkô pattern is found not only in Japanese crafts but also in temple architecture, where turtle motifs are carved into foundations to symbolize spiritual longevity and protection.

 Japanese turtle shell ring